RobinSchmidt/RS-MET/ReadMe.md

 as oscillators, filters, effects, etc.).

 The most important project that can actually be built by itself is ToolChain.
 It is a plugin that is actually many plugins in one.
-You can create a chain of several sound processors (which i internally call AudioModules) that were previously distributed as plugins in their own right.
+You can create a chain of several sound processors (which I internally call AudioModules) that were previously distributed as plugins in their own right.
 Project management is just sooo much easier when everything is lumped into a single project.
 The code in this project is trivial because all the actual code is in the library.
-The other projects that can be built are mostly for development and testing.
+The other projects that can be built are mostly for internal use, i.e. research, development, testing, debugging, etc..

 Disclaimer